 Cookies are small files that are transferred to your computer via your web browser (if enabled) so that we can collect certain information.
 This includes but is not limited to:

-- Understanding your preferences when visiting.
+- Understanding your cookie preference when using our website

-- Compiling data to better understand site traffic and demographics so as to improve the experience of visitors.
+- Compiling data to better understand site traffic and demographics so as to improve the experience of visitors

 We may also use trusted third-party services that track this information on our behalf, most notably Google and Facebook.